EU/IMF visit delayed, Athens urged to keep pledges

 "For technical reasons all three officials cannot be present in Athens on Monday.
 They will arrive later in the week," the official told Reuters.
 "The teleconference will take place on Monday so that we don't waste time."

-At stake is an 8 billion euro loan tranche needed to keep Greece afloat as it struggles to cut its budget deficit in exchange for a 110 billion euro bailout agreed last year.
+At stake is an 8 billion euro loan tranche needed to keep Greece afloat as it struggles to cut its budget deficit in exchange for a 110 billion euro (96 billion pound) bailout agreed last year.

 In a news conference on Friday after finance ministers met in Poland to discuss the specifics of the crisis, Eurogroup chairman Jean-Claude Juncker and the European commissioner for monetary affairs, Olli Rehn, said Greece needed to stick rigidly to the commitments it has made.

-The inspectors interrupted their visit this month after disagreements over why Greece was behind schedule in a series of reforms and fiscal measures, including cutting civil servants' pay, speeding up privatizations and opening up the labor market.
+The inspectors interrupted their visit this month after disagreements over why Greece was behind schedule in a series of reforms and fiscal measures, including cutting civil servants' pay, speeding up privatisations and opening up the labour market.

 Greece has vowed repeatedly to do whatever it takes to stave off bankruptcy, but the government is struggling to convince an angry public and the unions that the hugely unpopular measures will pay off.